dfonquet/dfonquet/README.md

 <h1><strong>Hi there!
 My name is Daniel 🖐</strong></h1>

-I am a senior network and security engineer with a passion for Chinese novels and video games.
-I am constantly learning and staying up-to-date with the latest technologies, including programming, APIs, cloud computing, and automation.
+<p>I am a senior network and security engineer with a passion for Chinese novels and video games.
+I specialize in networking technologies such as ISP,MPLS,SR ect, as well as defensive and offensive security techniques.
+I am constantly learning and staying up-to-date with the latest technologies, including programming, APIs, cloud computing, and automation.</p>

 * 💻 Currently, I work as a network and security engineer.